 Physical therapists combat injuries with exercise, but accidents are bound to happen.
 Physical therapy clinics and solo practitioners need to be prepared for malpractice suits, injuries – even cyberattacks.
 Business insurance covers unexpected costs so you can focus on your work.
 Some policies may be required by state laws or the terms of a commercial lease.

-These policies provide coverage for the most common risks of physical therapy.
+These insurance policies cover the most common risks of physical therapy.

-A BOP bundles property insurance and general liability insurance under one plan.
+A BOP bundles commercial property insurance and general liability coverage under one plan.
 It's often the most cost-effective type of commercial insurance for physical therapists.